openmobilityfoundation/mobility-data-specification/provider/README.md

 * `device_id`
 * `vehicle_id`
 * `start_time`
-* `end_time`
-* `start_location`
+* `bbox`
 * `end_location`

-All of these query params will use the *Type* listed above with the exception of `start_location` and `end_location` which can be provided as stringified bounding-box.
-For example `-122.4183,37.7758,-122.4120,37.7858` would get all trips within that bound box.
+All of these query params will use the *Type* listed above with the exception of `bbox`, which is the bounding box.

+For example `-122.4183,37.7758,-122.4120,37.7858` would get all trips within that bound box where any point inside the `route` is inside said box.
 The order is definied as  southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

 ### Vehicle Types